My Cookie Journey

 Instructions

-• Slowly add your flour mixture and blend till just incorporated.
-Cover and put into the refrigerator for at least an hour.
+• Cover and chill in the refrigerator for at least 1 hour.

 • Line 2 cookie sheet pans with parchment paper.
-Roll a teaspoon of dough to make a ball about 1-½ to 2 inches in circumference.
-Using your thumb, go about ¾ of the way through the ball.
-Fill the hole with apricot preserves.
+Using a medium cookie scoop, form dough balls about 1-½ to 2 inches in circumference.

 Nutrition